kubernetes/enhancements/keps/sig-cloud-provider/2436-controller-manager-leader-migration/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

-- [X] Other
+- [X] Feature gate (also fill in values in `kep.yaml`)
-  - Describe the mechanism: this feature must be explicitly enabled by `--enable-leader-migration` flag
-  - Will enabling / disabling the feature require downtime of the control plane?
-No
-  - Will enabling / disabling the feature require downtime or re-provisioning of a node?
-No
+  - Feature gate name: `ControllerManagerLeaderMigration`
+  - Components depending on the feature gate: `cloud-controller-manager` and `kube-controller-manager`

 ###### Does enabling the feature change any default behavior?